execas/execas.github.io/_posts/2019-02-28-floating-point-in-c.md

 Result: (-1)^1 * 1.56453125 * 2^6 = -100.1299999999999999975019981946
 ```

-We can use the pow(pkikk

 ### `float`, `double` or `long double`?

-Choose a data type based on your needs.
+We choose a data type based on our needs.
 What precision is actually needed?
 Greater precison comes at the cost of more storage space and slower operations.

 > Note: `double` is the default floating-point type in a lot of programming languages, and is often thought of as the go-to type for floating-point.